phzao/develop-container/readme.md

   >  type :PlugInstall
   >  Will be installed all plugins

-To clone your projects you can do that on the local host or directly on your container, your choice.
-If do you want do that on container and you use ssh keys then you will need to configure it.
+To clone your projects, you can do this on the local host or directly in your container, of your choice.
+If you want to do this in the container and use the ssh keys, you will need to configure it.

 ## Using NodeJs with debug

-First of all, let me show some shortcuts:
+First, let me show you a few shortcuts:
 >  Ctrl + C to go to command line and \do (start)
 >  Ctrl + C to go to command line and \dbp (add a breakpoint)
 >  Ctrl + C to go to command line and \dl (step into)